 Arm Doctor’s Top 12 Tips to Prevent Baseball Arm Injuries (Part 1)

-Following the Detroit Tigers opening day at Comerica Park, baseball season is finally upon us.
-Kids and teens of all ages are surely eager to get out their own bats and play ball.
-But while no one can guarantee a Tiger’s winning streak, Dr. Rehman, the Detroit Area’s Leading Arm Injury Doctor, can provide some helpful tips to avoid arm injury the next time your child decides to take themselves out to the ball game.
+As the Detroit Area’s Leading Arm Injury Doctor, Dr. Rehman, would like to provide some helpful tips to avoid arm injury the next time your child decides to take themselves out to the ball game.

 In this three part article, top Detroit area arm doctor, Dr. Rehman provides twelve tips for preventing arm injuries in children and teen baseball players.